rishavjha62/my-notes/inbox/2025-06-15_kubernetes-administrator.md

           cpu: 2
 ```

-We can also set a limit on the resouces the pod can access under the `resources`
+We can also set a limit on the resources the pod can access under the
-section in `spec>containers` as shown above.
+`resources` section in `spec>containers` as shown above.

 > [!NOTE]
 > A pod can only use the cpu defined in the limits however it can use more
 > Memory than what is specified.
-The system thorttles the cpu so that it can go
+The system throttles the cpu so that it can go
 > beyond the defined limit.
 > The pod will be terminated in case it constantly tries to use more memory than
 > what is defined and will give OOM(Out of Memory) error in the logs.